abd-abdur/LazYdrobe/README.md

 ## Database Setup and Usage Instructions

-The provided SQL script includes the following sections:
+The provided SQL script facilitates the creation and setup of a fashion trend e-commerce database.
+It includes the following sections:

-### 1. Database Creation
-Creates the database if it does not already exist.
+Database Creation: Creates the database if it does not already exist.

-### 2. Table Definitions
-Defines tables with appropriate fields, data types, and relationships.
+Table Definitions: Defines tables with appropriate fields, data types, and relationships.

-### 3. Sample Data Insertion
-Inserts sample data into each table to facilitate testing and development.
+Sample Data Insertion: Inserts sample data into each table to facilitate testing and development.

-## Setting Up the Database

 ### Step 1: Clone the Repository
 Clone this repository or download the source code using the following command: git clone https://github.com/abd-abdur/LazYdrobe.git